 |*Server||20-27W (60W)||Low-power laptop/server for mail, Web and other servers.
 Partially solar-PV powered (off-grid) thus reducing grid load still further.
 (Higher reading from PM230, lower from 2000MU-UK when system/disc quiet but with all services running.
 Heavy disc activity adds ~3W according to the 2000MU-UK, and the is ~2W residual wastage in power supply when laptop 'off-grid', ie this mode cuts grid-power use by ~90%.)
 Replaced with ~4W SheevaPlug 2009-10.|

-Items marked * need to be left on 24x7.
+Items marked * need to be (or are) left on 24x7.